epson121/Projects/README.md

 [**Distance Between Two Cities**](https://github.com/epson121/Projects/tree/master/Numbers/numbers_city_distance) – Calculates the distance between two cities.
 This program may require finding coordinates for the cities like latitude and longitude.

-**Credit Card Validator** – Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).
+[**Credit Card Validator**](https://github.com/epson121/Projects/tree/master/Numbers/numbers_credit_card_validator) – Takes in a credit card number and validates it to make sure that it is a valid number using luhns algorithm.

 **Tax Calculator** – Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.